Stormtroopers surf the Severn Bore

 Kayaking and Canoeing

-Feed a Red Kite or an Eagle
+Feed a Red Kite

-• At Gilgrin Farm near Rhayader they feed the Red Kites at around 2 pm ( 3 in summer) all year.
+• Take your camera and choose a clear day.
+At Gilgrin Farm near Rhayader they feed the Red Kites at around 2 pm ( 3 in summer) all year.
 The spectacle of 20 or more of these magnificent birds with their 6ft wingspan is never to be forgotten.
 The drive takes about an hour from Abergavenny through gorgeous hill country and combines well with a visit to Hay on Wye.
-Take your camera and choose a clear day.

 Cycling or Mountain biking